MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/image-container.md

 keywords: on-premises, Docker, container
 ---

-# Analyze image content with docker containers
+# Analyze image content with docker containers (preview)

 The analyze image container scans images for sexual content, violence, hate, and self-harm with multi-severity levels.
 This guide shows how to download, install, and run a content safety image container.